Svenska – English

-Despite having grown up with a father who owned more than 60 estates and was one of the richest men in Sweden, she was no pampered lady.
-Her father seems to have had very much the same sort of personality as Erik.
+Gabriel and Erik seem to have had very much the same sort of personality.
 Both were proud and ruthless men when opposed and tended to be a law unto themselves.
 They dictated their own rules and were not intimidated by neighbours or authorities.

 For almost a century, Gabriel was believed to have been the son of soldier Per Ståhl and his Livonian wife Anna Sophia Anrep, a soldier who was executed for assaulting a Danish woman while drunk in wartime.
 Gabriel would still have been a child, and thus the event was thought to have strongly affected his future life.
 The idea was presented as a fact in a biography by lector O. Klockhoff in 1925 and then copied by others until recently, when new research has revealed that they were not his parents at all icon-external-link.
 An entirely new and less traumatic childhood is coming to light, if you can call joining the army as a teenager and being ordered to literally wipe out an entire parish less traumatic than losing your father.

-Apart from the present chapter, the recent research has since been summarised in an article by Kjell Holmåker in Svensk Genealogisk Tidskrift 2017:2, where new details have been added which finally seem to render the evidence conclusive.
+Apart from the present chapter, the recent research has since been summarised in an article by recently deceased Kjell Holmåker in Svensk Genealogisk Tidskrift 2017:2, where new details have been added which finally seem to render the evidence conclusive.
 I had the pleasure to talk to him about his research in connection with a talk I was giving in Blåvik in 2018 and after that, and there is no longer any doubt that we have found the right person this time.

 From tobacco smuggler to acclaimed officer